josiahhudson/csv-transformer/README.md

 ![overview of how the DSL works](doc/Overview.png)
 - Scripts act on records which are arrays of strings
 - The parse block extracts a set of string variables
-- The Output rules use the extracted variables and pass them through chains of transfroms
+- The Output rules use the extracted variables and pass them through chains of transforms
-- The tranform chains produce a key-value map
+- The transform chains produce a key-value map
-- This key value map is then written out to stdout by the JSON or CSV writter.
+- This key value map is then written out to stdout by the JSON or CSV writer.

 ## Structure of an Output Rule
 ![structure of an output rule](doc/Output%20rule.png)